 The Filipina nurse also wrote down her own study plan which is similar to the calendar shown previously.

-Another examinee also suggested to read the Lippincott NCLEX-RN Alternate Format Questions.
+Another examinee also suggested reading the Lippincott NCLEX-RN Alternate Format Questions.
 She was surprised to find out that the first four questions in the NCLEX exam were from this book.
 She also said that this book prepared her to pass for the first 75 questions.

 Take note that memorization comes in handy, but it is also helpful that you understand the topics you study so it would be much easier to remember.
 NCLEX questions, especially those regarding diseases, may include clinical cases and you should be able to analyze them first before knowing the answers.